Natalia Goncharova, Avant-garde artist

 In 1912 Goncharova worked on illustrations for literary works.
 Natalia was one of the first to apply the technique of collage in book decoration, ahead of most European artists.

-Natalia took part in the World of Art, Union of Youth, Moscow Salon exhibitions, an exhibition of the Futurists in Rome, Post-Impressionists in London (1912), Sturm gallery in Berlin, first German salon d’Automne (Berlin 1913), an exhibition of contemporary painting (Ekaterinodar 1912).
+By the way, Natalia took part in the World of Art, Union of Youth, Moscow Salon exhibitions, an exhibition of the Futurists in Rome, Post-Impressionists in London (1912), Sturm gallery in Berlin, first German salon d’Automne (Berlin 1913), an exhibition of contemporary painting (Ekaterinodar, 1912).

 Her solo exhibitions were held in Moscow in 1913 and in St. Petersburg in 1914.
 More than 700 works created from 1900 to 1913 were presented there.